r1chardj0n3s/angboard/README.md

 Tools
 =====

-Several tools are used in maintenance of this application:
+Tools used in maintenance of this application:

 bower
 -----